BrightChamps Logo

 Always remember that the Bernoulli distribution has only two possible outcomes.
 The outcomes are either success (1) or failure (0).

-For e.g., when a game of tennis is played by a person, the only two possible outcomes for that person is either win or lose.
+For e.g., when a game of tennis is played by a person, the only two possible outcomes for that person is either they win or lose.

 Mistake 2